Joseph-W-E/ProjectPokemon/README.md

 User information.
 This table will hold all the information about a user, like emails, encrypted passwords, Pokemon, etc.

 ## The Web Server
 The web server uses the Sinatra Ruby gem.
 It's a very simple RESTful-friendly backend.
-The basic idea is to be able to send / get data to / from the server.
+The basic idea is to send / get data to / from the server.

 ## The Android App
 The Android App is going to be the bread and butter of the project.